exu2011/Predicting-Chicago-Housing-Market-with-ML/README.md

 This project was done in collaboration with Dan, Rachel, Leila and John.
 We started out by downloading the data from the above databases: National case Shiller Home Price, Fred database on median list prices, inflation rate, kagga databases.

-In Jupyter lab, open Chicago2.0.ipynb to run the program
+In Jupyter lab, open Chicago2.0.ipynb to run the program I have updated github with two factor authentification as well as personal token access.